-Welcome to the 'Submission' Henfield Neighbourhood Plan (HNP).
+Welcome to the Henfield Neighbourhood Plan (HNP).
 This Plan comes forward under the opportunity provided by the Localism Act of 2011 for communities such as Henfield to shape their own future, rather than have others determine it for them.

-Information used for the Submission HNP has been updated and augmented by surveys carried out throughout the whole Parish and discussions with residents at Open Days and Workshops over the last two years.
-We have also talked to planning professionals, landowners, developers, local organisations, local health professionals, neighbouring Parish Councils, the District Council and the County Council.
+Information used to inform the HNP has been updated and augmented by surveys carried out throughout the whole Parish and discussions with residents at Open Days and Workshops over the last three years.
+We have also talked to planning professionals, landowners, developers, local organisations, local health professionals, neighbouring Parish Councils, Horsham District Council (HDC), the South Downs National Park Authority (SDNPA) and West Sussex County Council.
 The resulting proposals are in this document.

 The Plan seeks to preserve and improve the vibrant village centre as well as the rural nature of the Parish: its fields, hedges and woods; the glorious views to the South Downs from our many Parish footpaths and bridleways; and the wildlife we are so fortunate to be able to see and enjoy.
-The Plan is also positive about the future and reflects how you think we need to attract younger families into the Parish and to give older residents opportunities to remain living locally by downsizing to, primarily, modest sized houses.
-We believe, by bringing forward the number of dwellings we have in the plan, that it addresses all of the key issues expected to face Henfield in the next 14 years.
+The Plan is also positive about the future and reflects how you think we need to attract younger families into the Parish and to give older residents opportunities to remain living locally by downsizing to, primarily, smaller properties.
+We hope that the plan, including the number of dwellings that it delivers, does address the key issues currently forecast to face Henfield up to 2031.